Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 you might also be wondering why you might **not** want to use Valetudo.
 To answer those questions, here's a list of a few common reasons in an attempt to reduce the amount of some incredibly exhausting discussions.

+## Valetudo replaces the Cloud

+First of all, it should be noted that Valetudo is a cloud replacement, meaning that it replaces the cloud.<br/>
+As it stops all connectivity to the vendor cloud, the vendor app will also stop working.

+It is **not possible** to use Valetudo and the vendor app simultaneously.

 ## No multi-floor/multi-map support